syedrukhiya/Tribute-_Page_-Project/README.md

 # Tribute_Page_Project
-This ia a Tribute Page Project.I Developed this project by using HTML._
+This is a Tribute Page Project.I Developed this project by using HTML._